capsulephp/di/docs/lazy.md

 ## Arrays

-If an argument is an array, each element in that array will be inspected for _Lazy_ resolution.
+If an argument is an array, each top-level element in that array will be inspected for _Lazy_ resolution.
 You can mix _Lazy_ and non-_Lazy_ elements together in the array, and the non-_Lazy_ elements will be left as-is.